InsureMO/rainbow-d9/d9-n3/README.md

 > `placeholder` for decorated input supports i18n, and will be disabled automatically when mask presents.
 However, the number mask typically
 > doesn't display the mask placeholder, so the placeholder will still take effect.

+> The `data-di-*` attributes are used for decorators, while others are applied directly to the input box.

 ## Textarea